 3. Now for the asparagus.
 Heat a ridged griddle pan until very hot.
 Brush each asparagus spear with olive oil and place across the ridges in the pan.
 Leave for 2 minutes then carefully turn and cook for the same time on the other side, so that you have a nice chargrilled appearance.

-4. While the asparagus is cooking, make the socca pancakes.
-Pour 2 tbsp olive oil into a frying pan or skillet and place over a medium heat.
+4. While the asparagus is cooking, make the chickpea pancakes.
+Pour 2 tbsp olive oil into a frying pan or skillet and place over a high heat.
 When the oil is hot, carefully pour in half of the batter mixture.
-Cook for 3 minutes then carefully flip over to cook the other side for a further 3 minutes.
+Cook for 3 minutes.
+The edges should begin to crisp and small air holes will appear in the pancake.
+Carefully flip the pancake over to cook the other side for a further 3 minutes.
 Repeat with the remaining batter.

 Tags: food waste